Child Passenger Safety

 Vehicles equipped with passenger air bags should never have a child in a child safety seat placed in front.
 For those passengers who are not in safety seats or booster seats, buckling up is the law and will help reduce injury or even save their life in the case of an accident.

-If you or a loved one has sustained injuries in an accident because of another drivers negligence, the attorneys at Colling, Gilbert, Wright & Carter will help you and your family get the justice that you deserve.
+If you or a loved one has sustained injuries in an accident because of another drivers negligence, the attorneys at Colling Gilbert Wright will help you and your family get the justice that you deserve.